10 Classical Ballets Every Young Dancer Should Know

 When you take your child to the ballet, you're showing them what they can become if they continue to practice diligently even when they don't feel like it.
 They'll get inspired by the excitement of the theater as well as the costumes, lights, and music on stage.

 Ballet exposes your child to classical music and works by famous composers such as Mozart and Tchaikovsky.
-This can help improve their brain, encourage listening skills and even enhance creativity.
+This can help improve their brains, encourage listening skills and even enhance creativity.
 Classical music can also help to boost your child's memory, build self-esteem, and develop a love of learning.

 Certain ballets are perfectly suited for little minds to latch onto.